TurtleNetwork (TN) Trading Up 8.7% Over Last Week

-TurtleNetwork (TN) traded down 24.4% against the dollar during the twenty-four hour period ending at 18:00 PM E.T. on March 16th.
+TurtleNetwork (TN) traded up 78.6% against the US dollar during the 1-day period ending at 11:00 AM Eastern on March 20th.
+TurtleNetwork has a market capitalization of $592,626.28 and $724.00 worth of TurtleNetwork was traded on exchanges in the last 24 hours.
 One TurtleNetwork coin can currently be bought for $0.0067 or 0.00000016 BTC on cryptocurrency exchanges.
-In the last seven days, TurtleNetwork has traded 8.7% higher against the dollar.
-TurtleNetwork has a total market cap of $593,487.11 and approximately $4.00 worth of TurtleNetwork was traded on exchanges in the last 24 hours.
+During the last week, TurtleNetwork has traded 8.7% higher against the US dollar.

 - Sierracoin (SIERRA) traded flat against the dollar and now trades at $8,997.56 or 0.00000001 BTC.